 A short distance from the remaining complex is the Shaker cemetery, which includes the grave of Ann Lee, and an exact replica of her original headstone.
 Lee was believed to be Christ incarnated in female form.
 Shakers believe that the Divine is both male and female and, therefore, women and men on Earth must be regarded as equal as well.
 The Shakers were also pacifist with respect to politics and war and generally egalitarian, accepting members of all races as equals.

-A tenet of the sect was that each member must remain celibate in order to order to dedicate and perfect their individual relationship with God.
+A tenet of the sect was that each member must remain celibate in order to dedicate and perfect their individual relationship with God.
 This meant that membership consisted almost entirely of converts.
 Although it was difficult to attract new members, the communities did grow as peaceful communities living by the motto of “hands to work, hearts to God”.
 They were an attractive alternative for widows, widowers, orphans, and others for whom the conventions of 19th century life were unappealing.

 After Watervliet, the Shakers went on to develop similar utopian communities in the United States ranging from Maine to Kentucky.
 The last Shakers currently reside at the Sabbathday Lake settlement near New Gloucester, Maine.